 • growing strawberries in high beds;

-• autumn processing by "Ordan";
+• autumn treatment with "Ordan";

 Important!
-Preventiveprotection of strawberries from diseasesspraying with chemicals should be done before flowering and after harvest.
-If it is necessary to take urgent measures, the crop after spraying is harvested and discarded.
-Be sure to familiarize yourself with the dangerous period of exposure to poisons, which is indicated on the package.
+Preventiveprotection of strawberries from diseasesSpraying with chemicals should be done before flowering and after harvesting.
+If urgent measures need to be taken, the crop after spraying is collected and thrown away.
+Be sure to familiarize yourself with the dangerous period of exposure to poisons, which is indicated on the packaging.

 Withering